AccentureFed/18FRFQ-Response/README.md

 The team utilized Github for configuration management.
 Three backend developers each worked part time, to ensure continuity and CM best practices they used Github time stamps and the check in-check-out feature to work on the most recent code sources.
 The team built in the ability to trace any warfile back to the Jenkins Job/Build and commit reference in Github.
 This allowed tractability and a testing reference for each build.

 ## Deployment
 he team choose to deploy our software into an Amazon Web Service EC2 instance for production running the Docker daemon.
 The application was deployed inside of a Docker container, from a Docker image running Ubuntu 14.04, Tomcat 8.0.2.3 and Java 8.
 Our Docker container running on the Docker hypervisor is our operating system-level virtualization.
-We chose docker because it is free, easy to use, and provides application portability and infrastructure flexibility.
+We chose Docker because it is free, easy to use, and provides application portability and infrastructure flexibility.

 ![alt tag](/process-documentation/agile-process-photos/design/deploy-stack.png)

-Continuous Monitoring
+## Continuous Monitoring
 To provide continuous monitoring the team developed an administrative view to a dynamic page.
-This url accessible at the bottom left of the homepage titled "metrics" or https://jigsaw.agilex-devcloud.com/jigsaw/#/appMetrics (admin/afs18F).
+This url is accessible at the bottom left of the homepage titled "metrics" or https://jigsaw.agilex-devcloud.com/jigsaw/#/appMetrics (admin/afs18F).
 This monitoring app is just a start to provide insight into the activity of the application and to monitor for intrusions, denial of service attacks, etc.  Since we chose to use only publicly available data and do not require any authentication, there is no need to store any end-user sensitive information.
 These choices were intentional to lower the security profile.
 Clearly a full security assessment is in order as this solution moves to production.

 ## Conclusion
 All of our evidence is in this Git repository and can be leveraged as needed.
 Click here for our [evidence summary](process-documentation/evidence)